tidyverse/googlesheets4/README.md

 authenticated Google user.
 The package facilitates this process upon first need.

-The `sheets_auth_*()` family of functions gives the user more control, in order to build more advanced workflows.
+Users can take control of auth proactively via the `sheets_auth*()` family of functions, e.g. to specify your own OAuth app or service account token.
+Auth is actually handled by the gargle package (<https://gargle.r-lib.org>), similar to googledrive, bigrquery, and gmailr, and gargle’s documentation and articles are the definitive guide to more advanced topics.

-For this README, we’ve logged into Google as a specific user in a hidden chunk.
+For this overview, we’ve logged into Google as a specific user in a hidden chunk.

 ## `read_sheet()`